 Imagine that you love auto racing.
+You know so much about it, from how the racers use https://carsrelo.com/ and similar services to get their cars to the races, to the details of the engines of your favorite machines on the track.
 You buy your ticket, endure the crowds, carry your camera and lenses out to the event, get there early to get a spot, set up, check your exposure settings three times and shoot the races.
 You have a great time and have made hundreds of images.
 You get home and import your images from the card to the computer and start to look through them on the big screen.
 They’re tack sharp, well exposed, nicely composed.
 You should be thrilled.
 But something is missing.
 All the cars look like they’re stationary.
 Like they were parked on the track.
 You’ve done everything right, with one tiny exception, you’ve lost the feeling of movement that made the race so exciting.

 If you’ve ever felt this way, with any kind of moving subjects, you aren’t alone.
 Certainly having the right gear and being in the right place and time, as well as knowing the subject are not options, they are the table stakes.
 But what to do once you’ve got a seat in the game.